hannah-weber/tech-portfolio/docs/about.md

 ## Education
 #### Northeastern University Khoury College of Computer Science
+Northeastern University, Boston, MA \
+Khoury College of Computer Sciences \
 Candidate for Bachelor of Science in Computer Science \
 Expected Graduation 2023

 #### Saint Agnes Academy
 Houston, TX \
-Activities: STEM Club, Key Club

 ## Experience
 #### Teaching Assistant - Principles of Information Science
+- Deliver comprehensive feedback to improve students’ learning and comprehension of complex Information Science principles such as information representation, storage, and retrieval using tools such as XML, SQL, and R
-- Conduct 3 hours of virtual office hours weekly with students where I answer questions, provide help on assignments, and review general course topics
+- Conduct 3 hours of virtual office hours weekly with students to answer questions, provide help on assignments, review general course topics, and tackle any concerns
-- Grade and offer feedback on student assignments
-- Correspond with professor to share any outstanding confusion or problems held by students
+- Consulted with professor and other TAs to ensure a fair and valuable experience for students
 #### Watts Guerra LLP, - Doc Processor
-- Work 16+ hours a week in support of multibillion-dollar civil litigation
+- Work 16+ hours a week to classify, file, and case note documents and emails into company database in support of multibillion-dollar civil litigation
-- Classify and file supporting documents into company database
-#### Disability Resource Center - Notetaker
-- Compose organized, legible notes in weekly classes to upload to campus Disability Resource Center for students receiving accommodations
+- Established efficient workflow to execute designated tasks and assimilated to company processes and tools with minimal oversight

 ## Extracurriculars
 #### Northeastern Student Alumni Ambassadors
-- Serve as an ambassador to the school’s Office of Alumni Relations
+- Represent Northeastern’s Office of Alumni Relations as an ambassador at alumni events
-- Assist in planning student and alumni events and organizing service opportunities for club members
-- Collaborate with other members on External Affairs Committee
+- Collaborate with other members to plan student-alumni events, develop relations with other campus organizations, and cultivate overall club morale
+- Serve on club working group to strategize club goals and formalize member expectations
 #### Northeastern Women In Technology
 - Attend weekly meetings consisting of various technology-focused presentations, speakers, and panels

 ## Computer Knowledge
+- Languages:
-- Proficient in Java, Python
+  - Proficient in Java, Python, SQL, XML
-- Familiar with R, SQL, XML, C, HTML
+  - Familiar with R, C, HTML Operating systems: Mac OS X, Linux
+- Tools:
+  - GitHub, Eclipse, IntelliJ, Jupyter Notebook, FileMaker Pro

 ## Contact Info
 Email: weber.han@northeastern.edu \